 - Limitations when customizing

-- To get the a full GoCentral experience, you will need to upgrade
+- To get the full GoCentral experience, you will need to upgrade

 So, Which Will Be Crowned The Best Website Builder For Teachers And Schools?

-Out of the four website builders that I have tested, which website builder do I believe is the best choice for teachers and schools?
+Out of the five website builders that I have tested, which website builder do I believe is the best choice for teachers and schools?